mthornton1133/comp423-course-notes/docs/tutorials/rust-setup.md

     PostCreateCommand: a command to run after container is created, here it shows the latest rust version.
 ### Step 2: Reopen the Project in Dev Container:
 1. Press Ctrl + Shift + P (Cmd + Shift + P for mac) then type Dev Containers: Reopen in Container.
-2. You should see the rust version at the bottom (1.84 is the latest one).
+2. You should see the Rust version at the bottom (1.84 is the latest one).
 ## Part 3: Creating Your Rust Project: